Hit-and-run: 'Life-changing injuries' - image of car released by police

 "If you know anyone who has arrived home with damage to their vehicle that could be like this, please contact us."

-In a statement, detective senior sergeant Natalie Nelson said despite extensive inquiries and CCTV analysis, police had been unable to identify the vehicle involved.
+Detective Senior Sergeant Natalie Nelson said that despite extensive inquiries and CCTV analysis, police had been unable to identify the vehicle involved.

 "Now police are appealing to the public for assistance in identifying the vehicle in CCTV footage being released."

-Anyone with information that help the investigation is asked to contact police by calling 105 referencing file number 220703/2421.
+Anyone with information that helps the investigation is asked to contact police by calling 105 referencing file number 220703/2421.

 Information can also be provided anonymously through Crime Stoppers on 0800 555 111.